mludvig/aws-ssm-tools/README.md

 and [session-manager-plugin
 installation guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) to install them if needed.

+Note that `ssm-ssh` needs `session-manager-plugin` version *1.1.23* or newer.
+Upgrade if your version is older.

 ### Register your instances with Systems Manager

 *Amazon Linux 2* instances already have the `amazon-ssm-agent` installed and running.
 All they need to register with *Systems Manager* is **AmazonEC2RoleforSSM** managed role in their *IAM Instance Role* and network access to `ssm.{region}.amazonaws.com` either directly or through a *https proxy*.

+Follow the detailed instructions at [**Using SSM Session Manager for interactive instance access**](https://aws.nz/best-practice/ssm-session-manager/) for details.

 ### Install SSM-Tools *(finally! :)*